IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.1.8 Local Tracking of Context

 The `DiagnosticReport-open` event includes both the `report` anchor context and associated contexts `patient` and `study`.
 Subsequent event(s) for this anchor context will only provide the `report` context.
 Therefore, it is up to the Subscriber to record internally the `patient` and `study` contexts associated with the `report` anchor context if that information is relevant to its business logic.

+#### 1:XX.4.1.9 Interruption and Resume

+Occasionally a `Context` may be _interrupted_ because of _suspension_, meaning that before the `Context` is closed, another `Context` is opened.
+In this case, the information of the previous `Context` is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e. not the `Current Context`).

+For example, a radiologist needs to suspend the current report on a study in order to review another urgent study.
+When switching to the urgent study, the report context of the previously opened study is not terminated.
+Instead a new report context is opened for the urgent study.
+In this case, the `Current Context` is switched to the urgent study being opened.
+As soon as the user finished reviewing the urgent study and hence has closed the `Context` of the urgent study, the _suspended_ `Context` will resume to be the `Current Context` since it is the last opened `Context`.

+See [Use Case #3](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) for more details.

 ### 1:XX.4.2 Use Cases